espenwaaga/doc/tenants/nav/how-to-guides/observability/metrics/grafana-from-infoscreen.md

-# Access Grafana from a big screen
+# Show Grafana on info-screen

-(TODO: nav only)

-This how-to shows you how to run Grafana from a big screen.
+This how-to shows you how to show Grafana on a info-screen.

 ## 1. Get service account

 In order to run Grafana from a big screen, you will need a Grafana service account.

 You get this by contacting us in the [#nais](https://nav-it.slack.com/archives/C5KUST8N6) channel on Slack.
-(TODO: how do we fix this for non-nav?)

 ## 2. Access Grafana